John S Kiernan, Managing Editor

 Heaviest Credit Cards List

-- Capital One Venture X Rewards Credit Card – 0.6 ounces
+- Capital One Venture X Rewards Credit Card – 17 to 18 grams

-The weight of your credit card might impress some, but it's not about how heavy the card is; it's about how well you use it.
+The weight of your credit card might impress some people, but that shouldn’t be your goal.
 Instead of focusing on the card’s prestige or appeal, prioritize earning more rewards and minimizing fees.
 WalletHub’s free CardAdvisor tool can help you find the right card for your needs.

 Joseph Allen, Member